njpietrow/Filter.io/README.md

 * Links to personal websites

 ## Filter Processing
-To apply a filter on top of a face we need to know where the face is on the screen and how it is oriented.
-The Face Mesh library gives us access to coordinates of 468 facial landmarks so we can use those 3D coordinates to draw our filters.
+To apply a filter on top of a face we need to know where the face is on the screen and how it's oriented.
+The Face Mesh library gives us access to coordinates of 468 facial landmarks, so we can use those 3D coordinates to draw our filters.
 Here's a glimpse of what the landmarks look like.

 <img src="https://github.com/njpietrow/Filter.io/blob/main/assets/landmarks.png"  height="500" width="460" alt="">

-The approriate filter rotation is calculated using landmarks around the eyes.
-Once we have the coordinates, we can calculate the appropriate amount of rotation to apply to the face filter when drawing it on the canvas.
-Using the atan2 function, we can get a continous output even if we go below 0 radians, which is a limitation of the original arctangent function.
+The approriate filter rotation is calculated using the position of landmarks around the eyes.
+We can plot a line between the eye and calculate the angle between that line and the x-axis.
+Using the atan2 function, we can get a continous output even if we go below 0 radians, which is a limitation of the arctan function.
 ```javaScript
 //select landmarks from Face Mesh output landmarks array
 const leftEyeCorner = landmarks[130];